 Where: Selected courts throughout the UK

-When: Over the summer
+When: Throughout the summer

 Need to know: Courses are free.
-Book to confirm a place.
+Book to confirm a place

 Where: BeWILDerwood Norfolk, Horning Road, Hoveton, Norfolk NR12 8JW